 Audi plans to launch the E6 after the Q6 e-tron, and it may conduct the European launch in 2023.
 The RS version could break cover the same year, the same way the e-tron GT and RS e-tron GT twins debuted together in 2021.

-An Audi spokesperson has informed CNET’s Roadshow that the production A6 e-tron will likely debut in 2022 and enter production in 2023.
+An Audi spokesperson has informed CNET’s Roadshow that the production A6 e-tron will likely debut this year and enter production in 2023.
 Audi’s press announcements so far have only confirmed that the first Audi PPE platform models will debut successively in the second half of 2022.
 Below is what one of the key pointers of the A6 e-tron concept announcement in April 2021 read:

 Beginning in late 2022, the first production cars in the C- and later also B-segment will be relaunched with PPE technology, including – a first in the market for electric vehicles – both SUVs with a high ground clearance and dynamically styled models with a lower ride height, such as the upcoming Audi A6 e-tron.Audi announcing the A6 e-tron concept

 A press release on the Audi China website considers the A6 e-tron concept as a C-class (C-segment) model, which strengthens our speculation that the statement refers to the production A6 e-tron.
 The two SUVs on the PPE platform would be the Audi Q6 e-tron and the Porsche Macan EV.

 With the A6 e-tron more than two years away from launch, Audi is trying to generate new interest in the car in the meantime by showcasing the concept around the world.
 Unveiling it in Shanghai in April 2021, the company then brought the concept car to Europe, exhibiting the electric sedan in the Audi City Lab showroom at the Milan Design Week (5-10 September 2021).

 ‘Engined’ Audi A6 to continue for another generation